vatpac-technology/sops/docs/enroute/Melbourne Centre/PIY.md

 All other aircraft must be voice coordinated to PH TCU prior to **20nm** from the boundary.
 ## PIY (ALL) / ENR

-As per the enroute coordination requirements (link), voiceless coordination exists between enroute sectors, with no changes within 20nm to the boundary.
+As per the enroute coordination requirements, voiceless coordination exists between enroute sectors, with changes permitted up to the boundary with PIY.

-That being said, it is *advised* that BIK give **Heads-up Coordination** to the relevant sector, prior to **20nm** from the boundary.

 ## LEA / IND (Oceanic)